Dung24-6/Dung24-6/README.md

 _**Each man has his own vocation; his talent is his call.
 There is one direction in which all space is open to him.**_

 Ralph Waldo Emerson

+_**Football is football and talent is talent.
+But the mindset of your team makes all the difference.**_

+Robert Griffin III